 Aside from special events for club members, Disney offers other incentives on tickets.
 Members are often allowed to purchase the annual passes that are typically for Florida residents.

 Another plus?
 They have lounges for members!
 The Top of the World Lounge and Imagination Lounge at Epcot are fancy rooms exclusive to DVC members.

 To keep your Disney vacation on a budget, you can plan your trip around the dates when Disney has the least amount of visitors.
-We did this when we visited Magic Kingdom in January, and the previous year when we visited Disneyland in California in September.
+We did this when we visited Magic Kingdom in January, and the previous year when we visited Disney Resort in California in September.

 When checking Disney’s ticket prices online here, work your way to the calendar view of 1 day tickets and you will see that the least expensive days to visit are weekdays in September, January and February.

 Plan out your trip and buy your discounted Disney tickets ahead of time.
 We highly recommend using Undercover Tourist to book your tickets, as they are one the only accredited discount ticket companies supported by Disney.

 1. Walt Disney World Hotels

 For accommodations during your Disney World trip, the best options are Disney hotels.
 Staying in one of the more than two dozen Walt Disney World Hotels can give you access to numerous perks that may actually save you a bit of money and time.

 It’s also convenient because their official hotels are strategically located near their parks and other attractions!